-For smaller devices such as phones, tablets be mindful of your surroundings while viewing sensitive information or entering the password in public.
+For smaller devices such as phones, and tablets be mindful of your surroundings while viewing sensitive information or entering the password in public.
 There are instances when people viewed a message or an OTP or entered a PIN in public, but that eventually led to a data breach.

 Why is it Important to Secure the Wireless Network?

 It is essential to secure our wireless network connection from attacks over the internet by keeping our router secured.
-Suppose you haven’t put a password on your home wireless network; in that case, any strangers can gain access to your network, personal information or any sensitive financial information available on your device.
+Suppose you haven’t put a password on your home wireless network; in that case, any strangers can gain access to your network, personal information, or any sensitive financial information available on your device.
 That’s why it’s important to secure any WiFi router you’re using.
 Now, we can describe below how to secure your wireless network.